 Your landlord cannot make you access your superannuation.
 It may be useful to read what the Australian Securities and Investment Commission has to say.

 If you are suffering financial stress contact the Financial Counsellors Association of WA.

-If you have lost your job since 20 March 2020 due to the impact of COVID-19 you may be eligible for assistance of up to four weeks' rent to a maximum of $2,000 through the Residential Rent Relief Grant Scheme.
+If you have lost your job since 20 March 2020 (this eligibility criterion also includes a reduction of 75 per cent or more of your after-tax income, and includes if you are self-employed, a sole trader, a casual worker or a contractor) due to the impact of COVID-19 you may be eligible for assistance of four weeks' rent up to a maximum of $2,000 through the Residential Rent Relief Grant Scheme.

-What options are there for renters at increased risk of family and domestic violence (FDV) during the emergency period?
+If I'm at risk of family and domestic violence (FDV) during the emergency period what can I do?

-During the emergency period the FDV provisions of the Residential Tenancies Act 1987 and the Residential Parks (Long-stay Tenants) Act 2006 are in effect and will also apply to boarders and lodgers.
+The FDV provisions of the Residential Tenancies Act 1987 and the Residential Parks (Long-stay Tenants) Act 2006 are in effect and also apply to boarders and lodgers.
 Changes have been made to the application process for restraining orders.

 For information about how to end a tenancy because of FDV visit Safe Tenancy WA.

 For further advice and assistance contact Consumer Protection on 1300 304 054 or by email to email@example.com.

 You can also contact Tenancy WA on (08) 9221 008 or, for country callers 1800 621 888.